legenduzair/classic-pong/README.md

   - Microsoft Edge
   - iOS Safari

 After developing the game for desktop screens (1920 x 1080 pixels), I further examined it on different devices to ensure full responsiveness was acquired.
 On medium sized screens (laptop/tablet), the layout of the game was the same but the scale of the content was reduced to fit the respective viewport size.
 I achieved responsiveness on small sized screens (small & large mobiles) by forcing the orientation of the screen to portray as landscape.
 This landscape orientation is present on devices that are 600 pixels or lower in width.
-Following this procedure, I manually tested the game on different mobile devices such as iPhone 11 Pro Max, IPhone 5/SE and a few Android phones that my family & friends own.
+Following this procedure, I manually tested the game on different mobile devices such as iPhone 11 Pro Max, iPhone 5/SE and a few Android phones that my family & friends own.
 Classic Pong was also tested on the iPad Air, iPad Pro and the HP EliteBook 840 G4 for examination on medium sized screens.
 However just to note that on some mobile Android viewports that I did not test on, the positioning of the content on each screen is adjusted slightly.
 This is because my personal iPhone 11 Pro Max and iPhone 5/SE were initially used to test the game for mobiles and that the viewport height of these devices are different to other Android phones that I did not test on.
 If the positioning is adjusted on some viewports, this will also cause an impact on the layout of the content on other devices too due to the game operating in landscape mode.
 This does not affect the functionality of the game as all the features are accessible.

 ## Bugs